JuliaSmoothOptimizers/JSOTutorials.jl/check-allocations-nlpmodels/index.md

 It is also possible to test the functions for the linear and nonlinear constraints by setting the keyword `linear_api = true` in the call to [`test_allocs_nlpmodels`](@ref).

-For nonlinear least-squares, i.e. `AbstractNLSModel`, we can also test allocations of the functions related to the residual evaluation with the function [`test_allocs_nlsmodels`](@ref):
+For nonlinear least-squares, i.e., `AbstractNLSModel`, we can also test allocations of the functions related to the residual evaluation with the function [`test_allocs_nlsmodels`](@ref):
 - `residual!(nlp, x, Fx)`
 - `jac_structure_residual!(nlp, rows, cols)`
 - `jac_coord_residual!(nlp, x, vals)`